 - Email Support: You can also send an email, which will create a new support ticket.
 This could be a good way to get help if you’re not in a rush, as it might take several days to get a response.

 - Phone Support: Among the newly introduced types of customer support, IPVanish now has a dedicated phone number.
 This is perhaps the fastest way to have your questions answered, and we’re happy to see IPVanish offering this option.

 - Frequently Asked Questions: IPVanish understands that a number of its customers might come up with common questions.
 For example – how to reset your password, how much the service costs, and so on.
-All of those questions are already answered within the company’s support center.
+Their FAQ section answers most of those, though the number of FAQs is pretty limited for now.

 Generally, we like the way IPVanish provides customer support.
 There are plenty of resources on the official website, and you can find which communication channel works best in your case.
 Also, there are different ways to get help in a timely manner, which is crucial when it comes to VPN services.